SDR-VariableSelection/ADMMFTIRE/README.md

-# Example Package

-This is a FTIRE package for the submitted paper.
+This is a ADMM-FTIRE package for the submitted paper "Sufficient Dimension Reduction in Ultrahigh Dimension with Fourier Transform".